Chandra North: Career

 In 1995, North featured in the Sports Illustrated Swimsuit Edition in which she wore a grass bikini.
 Since then, she has been featured in advertisements for Alberta Ferretti, Versace, Saks Fifth Avenue, Givenchy, J.Crew, Valentino, Chanel, and Banana Republic.
 North has walked the runways for Christian Dior, DKNY, and Chanel.
-North has also graced the covers of Vogue, Elle, Marie Claire, and Harper's Bazaar.
+North has also appeared on the covers of Vogue, Elle, Marie Claire, and Harper's Bazaar.

 In 1999, North was featured in the Pirelli Calendar.
 North is currently represented by DNA Model Management, FM Model Agency and Kim Dawson Agency.

 In 2012, North was the print model to celebrate Shiseido's 140th anniversary.